Ignite-Laboratories/Enigmaneering/enigma1/step1/E1S1 - Point Calculation.md

-# E1S1 - Point Calculation
+# `E1S1 - Point Calculation`
-#### Alex Petz, Ignite Laboratories, March 2025
+### `Alex Petz, Ignite Laboratories, March 2025`

 ---

 ### What if you want a more complex observation?

-We'll evolve the last example a little bit by replacing the _observer_ with an _incrementer_.
+We'll evolve the last example a little bit by replacing the _observer_ with an _calculation_ - in this example it just increments a value -

     var incrementer = calc.NewCalculation[int](core.Impulse, condition.Always, false, increment)